vippsas/vipps-developers/developer-resources/test-environment.md

 ## Test merchants

-All Vipps customers can create sale units in the test environment.
+All Vipps customers can create sale units in the test environment:
-To create a test sale unit:

 1. Log in to [portal.vipps.no](https://portal.vipps.no) using BankID.
 2. Select _Vipps På Nett_ -> _Utvikler_.